 - (iii) A detailed monitoring plan and specific sampling protocols for each identified and mapped invasive species/plant community within the facility area and for one hundred (100) feet beyond the LOD; - (iv) Identification of specific control contingency measures to be implemented as part of the ISCMP for each identified and mapped invasive species for the duration of the facility adaptive management and monitoring period (i.e., 5 years, unless extended).
 The ISCMP shall include a detailed sequence and schedule for all contingency mechanical and chemical control measures to be implemented during the monitoring period; - (v) Specific contingency measures to be implemented (i.e., regrading, re-planting of native species etc.) to achieve the final site restoration criteria (i.e., eighty (80) percent survivorship of appropriate native species reestablishment over all portions of the replanted areas, unless the baseline survey indicates a smaller percentage of appropriate species exists prior to construction); - (vi) Details regarding the responsible party or parties designated to implement the ISCMP and what financial assurances exist to ensure successful monitoring and ISCMP implementation; and - (5) A copy of an Inadvertent Return Flow Plan containing the following requirements: - (i) Erosion and sediment control shall be used at the point of HDD, so that drilling fluid shall not escape the drill site and enter NYS-regulated wetlands, waterbodies and streams (as delineated pursuant to section 900-1.3(e) and (f) of this Part).
-The disturbed area shall be restored to original grade and reseeded upon completion of HDD; - (ii) Drilling fluid circulation shall be maintained to the extent practical; - (iii) If inadvertent returns occur in upland areas, the fluids shall be immediately contained and collected; and - (iv) If the amount of drilling fluids released is not enough to allow practical collection, the affected area shall be diluted with freshwater and allowed to dry and dissipate naturally. - (g) A copy of a Cultural Resources Avoidance, Minimization and Mitigation Plan, providing: - (1) A demonstration that impacts of construction and operation of the facilities on cultural resources (including archeological sites and any stone landscape features, and historic resources) will be avoided or minimized to the extent practicable by selection the proposed facility's location, design and/or implementation of identified mitigation measures. - (2) A Cultural Resources Mitigation and Offset Plan, either as adopted by federal permitting agency in subsequent National Historic Preservation Act (NHPA) Section 106 review, or as proposed in the Application Supplements and as revised in further consultation with New York State Historic Preservation Office (SHPO) in the event that the NHPA Section 106 review does not require that the mitigation plan be implemented, or as further supplemented pending any negotiations among parties.
+The disturbed area shall be restored to original grade and reseeded upon completion of HDD; - (ii) Drilling fluid circulation shall be maintained to the extent practical; - (iii) If inadvertent returns occur in upland areas, the fluids shall be immediately contained and collected; and - (iv) If the amount of drilling fluids released is not enough to allow practical collection, the affected area shall be diluted with freshwater and allowed to dry and dissipate naturally. - (6) For wind facilities, a Final Geotechnical Engineering Report verifying subsurface conditions within the facility site, including the results of borings and/or test pits at each turbine location. - (g) A copy of a Cultural Resources Avoidance, Minimization and Mitigation Plan, providing: - (1) A demonstration that impacts of construction and operation of the facilities on cultural resources (including archeological sites and any stone landscape features, and historic resources) will be avoided or minimized to the extent practicable by selection the proposed facility's location, design and/or implementation of identified mitigation measures. - (2) A Cultural Resources Mitigation and Offset Plan, either as adopted by federal permitting agency in subsequent National Historic Preservation Act (NHPA) Section 106 review, or as required by the Office, in consultation with New York State Historic Preservation Office (SHPO) in the event that the NHPA Section 106 review does not require that the mitigation plan be implemented.
 Proof of mitigation funding awards for offset facility implementation to be provided within two (2) years of the start of construction of the facility shall be included.